Jie rubbed his arm and nodded at her. Then cast down his eyes to the floor.

 Up in the recon speeder Penny pointed down at the truck.
 “Keep up the pressure.”
 She told the pilot.
 “Try to head ’em off at the next street.”

-Wu swung the truck wide to avoid a mother pushing a pram and turned down a different street.
+Wu swung the truck wide to avoid a mother pushing a baby carriage and turned down a different street.
 The little recon speeder roared overhead.
 Wu looked over the displays in his nanoputer.
 “I could get a lot more acceleration if I dumped the tank on the back.”

 “No.” Sifu held up a hand to stop him.
 “We’ll need it, keep heading towards the shopping mall.”